-To create a new camera configuration, press the Add button and enter a configuration name.
-This will bring the channels specification screen back up, with the new configuration added to the list of defined configurations.
+configuration, press the Add button and This will bring the channels specification screen back up, with the new configuration added to the list of defined configurations.
 The configuration marked with a star is the current default configuration.
 Highlight the camera configuration you want to work on and press the Edit button.